thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

         yield project_select.first_selected_option.text
 {% endhighlight %}

-There are two types of helper functions used by the generators.
+There are two types of helper methods used by the generators.
-They both follow the same pattern:
+Both types follow the same patterns:

 - Get a reference to a select element
 - Select one of the options

-Let's look at the first type: functions used to get a reference to a select element.
-Here is the code for *get\_state\_select* which returns a reference to the state select element:
+Let's look at the first type: methods used to get a reference to a select element.
+Here is the code for *get\_state\_select()* which returns a reference to the state select element:

 {% highlight python %}